 The cause of pre-eclampsia is unknown.

 Pre-eclampsia is more common in African-American women, and in women aged 40 years and older.
-Other factors that may increase your chance of pre-eclampsia: Pre-eclampsia in a previous pregnancyFirst pregnancyFamily history, such as a mother and sister who also had the conditionCarrying multiple babies such as twinsChronic high blood pressureObesityKidney diseaseDiabetes
+Other factors that may increase your chance of pre-eclampsia: Pre-eclampsia in a previous pregnancyFirst pregnancyFamily history, such as a mother or sister who also had the conditionCarrying multiple babies such as twinsChronic high blood pressureObesityKidney diseaseDiabetes

 Sleep-disordered breathing—abnormal breathing during sleep ranging from